 Economics major fields: Each student must complete coursework in two of the following fields of specialization, each of which consists of 2 or 3 related courses.
-Courses which will be used to satisfy the requirement for two "major fields" must be completed with a grade of B+ or higher.
+Each course which will be used to satisfy the requirement for two "major fields" must be completed with a grade of B+ or higher.
 The following are the course sequences from which these elective fields may be chosen.
 This list may change somewhat year by year, depending on what courses are being offered.
-The graduate program chair will provide a current list of fields.
+The list below illustrates typical courses for each field, although the exact composition may vary from year to year.
+Prior to each year, the graduate program chair will provide a current list of fields offered, and which courses will comprise those fields.

-- Advanced Economic Theory (203A,B,C)

-- Econometrics (240C,D, and 240E or F)

-- Economic Development, available only as a minor field (any two courses from 215A,B,C)

-- Economic History (210A,B,C)

-- Industrial Organization (221A,B,C)

-- International Trade (260A,C,E)

-- International Macroeconomics (260B & D, with F when available)

-- International Economics (260A,B and 260 C or E) [Note: a student taking major field courses in International Economics cannot also take major field courses in International Trade or in International Macroeconomics.
-On the other hand, it is possible to take major field courses in International Trade and also major field courses in International Macroeconomics]

-- Labor Economics (230B,250A,B)

-- Advanced Macroeconomics (235A,B,C; or, for those not taking International Macroeconomics as a field, 235A,B and 260B; or for those wishing to focus on Growth, any of the courses 270A, B, or C may be substituted for any of the 235 courses).

-- Public Economics (230A,B,C)
+- Advanced Economic Theory (203A,B,C) - Econometrics (240C,D, and 240E or F) - Economic Development, available only as a minor field (any two courses from 215A,B,C) - Economic History (210A,B,C) - Industrial Organization (221A,B,C) - International Trade (260A,C,E) - International Macroeconomics (260B & D, with F when available) - International Economics (260A,B and 260 C or E) [Note: a student taking major field courses in International Economics cannot also take major field courses in International Trade or in International Macroeconomics.
+On the other hand, it is possible to take major field courses in International Trade and also major field courses in International Macroeconomics] - Labor Economics (230B.250A.B) - Advanced Macroeconomics (235A,B,C; or, for those not taking International Macroeconomics as a field, 235A,B and 260B; or for those wishing to focus on Growth, any of the courses 270A, B, or C may be substituted for any of the 235 courses). - Public Economics (230A,B,C)